anitasv/zoom/README.md

 You can do operations like zm.reset() on this object, by default it attaches listeners to the object given.

+Optionally pass a `window`-like object as the third parameter (e.g. for testing, or use in a non-browser environment).

 If you are using NPM, then

 ```js